 Find out how Employee Advocacy can make you a better salesperson and help your sales team become a formidable asset to your brand.

-The beauty about modern sales is that there are now so many tools available for optimising your strategy and the revolution has in some ways taken us full circle.
-One of the longest serving requirements, ‘relationship building’, has again entered centre stage.
+The beauty of modern sales is that there are now so many tools available for optimizing your strategy and the revolution has in some ways taken us full circle.
+One of the longest-serving requirements, ‘relationship building’, has again entered center stage.

-Thanks to social media, sales people can now build more relationships easily and offer a personalised experience to their customers on a larger scale.
+Thanks to social media, salespeople can now build more relationships easily and offer a personalized experience to their customers on a larger scale.
 Employee Advocacy and social selling give this process a huge boost, in your personal profile and your ability to forge connections.

 If they visit your LinkedIn page for example and they see that you are passionate about your brand and an expert in your field, they’re more likely to find value in forming a relationship with you that could eventually turn into a sale.
 It works the other way too but we’ll get into that in more detail shortly.